Frequently Asked Questions

 How do I enrol in the Programme?

-How do I sign-up to the interactive workshop (Workshop 5)?
+How do I sign-up to the facilitated workshop?

-Where can I find the schedule for Workshop 5?
+Where can I find the schedule for the facilitated workshop?

 You can view the schedule here.